Conserved quantities for black hole solutions in pure Lovelock gravity: Black hole solutions. The case

 Let us make some remarks.
-First, the total energy defined on a flat background is not additive with respect to the total energy defined on the background of static black hole, unlike the AdS case.
+First, unlike the AdS case, the global energy is not additive with respect to the background of a static black hole.
 Indeed, the sum of (\ref{F_10}) and (\ref{F_14}) does not give (\ref{F_12}).
-Second, comparing (\ref{F_15}) with (\ref{F_14}) one finds that the energy density of free gravitational field outside the sphere with radius $r_0$ is negative, like in the AdS cases.
-However, it is quite interesting that only this conclusion follows due to the presence in (\ref{F_15}) of the radial pressure.
-Third, in absence of the radial pressure, ${\cal C}(v)=0$, the expression (\ref{F_15}) coincides with (\ref{F_14}) and does not depend on the radial coordinate at all up to the event horizon defined in (\ref{F_2}) of the static black hole (\ref{F_1}).
-Such a situation is similar to the situation in electrodynamics where the calculation of the charge can be calculated at an arbitrary radius of the surrounded sphere.
-In another word, for (\ref{F_15}) with ${\cal C}(v)=0$ there is no energy of free gravitational field outside the sphere with radius $r_+$ defined by (\ref{F_2}).
+Second, in absence of pressure, ${\cal C}(v)=0$, the quasi-local expression (\ref{F_15}) coincides with the global one (\ref{F_14}).
+Thus, there is no energy density outside the sphere with radius $r_+$ defined by (\ref{F_2}).
+The situation could be interpreted in this way when the positive energy density defined by $m(v)$ is compensated by the negative energy density of the free gravitational field.
+Third, comparing (\ref{F_15}) with (\ref{F_14}) one finds that the energy density outside the sphere with radius $r_0$ is negative.
+It is quite interesting because this conclusion follows due to the presence in (\ref{F_15}) of pressure only.